ABOUT US

 OUR MISSION

-The Georgia Music Foundation supports programs of music education, preservation and outreach while fostering an appreciation for the state’s rich music heritage.
+The Georgia Music Foundation supports programs of music education, preservation and outreach while fostering an appreciation for our state’s rich music heritage.

 OUR VISION